scuzzydude/asimov/asimov.md

 My wife, who by summer had turned herself into a genuine crypto mogul, really liked the idea when I explained how it worked.
 She wanted me to use a pseudonym, like Satoshi Nakamoto or Mark Twain, you know, to avoid embarrassment if this blows up in my face.
 If you've made it this far, you'll see why that would have been legendary hypocrisy.
 This concept is based on the premise -- we are what we value.
 I don't use social media, I don't write reviews or troll people, and I've never tweeted.
 I have no need for anybody to validate my opinions.
 I write about my own values.
 My daughter challenged me, and I told her I believed wealth inequality was a solvable problem.
 This is my solution.

 If I manage to stake this venture and circulate asimov, I stand to gain wealth as I am the first staker and expect to be rewarded for my time investment in the development of the system.
-I pledge to keep all wealth I accumulate through The Foundation in the responsibility domain for the remainder of my lifetime and pass that responsibility along to people who chose to be responsible for those ideas after I'm gone.
+I pledge to keep all wealth I accumulateo i through The Foundation in the responsibility domain for the remainder of my lifetime and pass that responsibility along to people who chose to be responsible for those ideas after I'm gone.
 Hopefully, this will be my descendants, but they may have other ideas they value.
 I hope this will become common practice in the genius economy.
 Instead of generational wealth, we will have generational responsibility.

 I do not have much capital I can commit to this venture, but I have something greater that I can stake.
 It's greater than any property value that Elon Musk or Bill Gates can contribute.
 I'm not the first.
 Thomas Jefferson changed the world with it.
 Jay-Z built an empire with it.